Our response to Netflix's Seaspiracy

 The Marine Stewardship Council (MSC) has published a response to this, which can be accessed here.

-Ray Hilborn and his colleagues at Sustainable Fisheries UW have set up a scientific resource library on their website to combat misinformation and to explain the science of sustainable seafood.
+Ray Hilborn and his colleagues at Sustainable Fisheries UW have set up a scientific resource library on their website to combat misinformation and explain the science of sustainable seafood.
 In this 3,000-word point-by-point scientific rebuttal to Seaspiracy, they dive into the science and data.
 Basically, most of the filmmakers' claims come from very old, outdated studies and/or egregious misunderstandings.

 Ray Hilborn also shares his thoughts on Seaspiracy in this short video: